-This article is a summary of the Tech Tips for Business Podcast – Season 1, Episode 2 which you can find here: https://anchor.fm/cathy-miron
+This article, “The Top 5 IT Concerns of Small Business”, is a summary of the Tech Tips for Business Podcast – Season 1, Episode 2 which you can find here: https://anchor.fm/cathy-miron

 In our first episode, I spoke about my journey to find eSilo.
-I mentioned that as a part of the preparation for this role, I did market research to understand the top concerns that small, medium-sized businesses had with technology.
+I mentioned that as a part of the preparation for this role, I did market research to understand the top concerns of small business owners that they had with technology.
 Several of you asked: what were their most significant pain points and challenges?
 This question will be our primary focus.

 #1 – Technology Is Expensive

-The first and most significant concern was cost because small business budgets are stretched thin.
+The first and most significant of the concerns of small business owners was cost because small business budgets are stretched thin.
 Businesses often lack the funding to purchase necessary services and technology to keep their infrastructure current.
 In most small businesses, IT investments don’t directly drive revenue; therefore, unless there is business growth, there is little room for business leaders to increase their IT budget.
 The industry rule of thumb for large organizations is that 4-6% of revenue should be spent on IT each year.
 However, for small businesses or ones just getting started, this may not amount to a lot.

 So what are small businesses spending their money on?
 IT spend breaks down into three main categories: hardware, software, and cloud services.
 This includes offsite backup, email hosting, software-as-as-service and others.

 Now, of course, people & resources are also a significant part of any company’s IT budget – which is a nice segway into our second most common IT concern.